Bentley Thomas is going to be a member of the X-Men.

 Not the kind where people shoot power beams out of their sunglasses and have adamantium skeletons and claws in their hands, although we can’t say for sure Thomas has never used telekenetic powers to levitate Jake Troyan across a room.

-No, Thomas is going to St. Thomas Xavier University next fall to join the football X-Men.
+No, Thomas is going to St. Francis Xavier University next fall to join the football X-Men.